Serial comma: Canadian style guides opposing typical use

 Opinions differ on whether and when a comma should be inserted before the final and or or in a sequence.
-In keeping with the general trend toward less punctuation, the final comma is best omitted where clarity permits, unless there is a need to emphasize the last element in a series."
+In keeping with the general trend toward less punctuation, the final comma is best omitted where clarity permits, unless there is a need to emphasize the last element in a series.

 Other languages

+Dutch

+In both Netherlandic and Belgian Dutch, the serial comma is not generally used unless needed to remove ambiguity.

+German

+The serial comma does not exist in German when listing items.

 Japanese

 The serial comma does not exist in standard Japanese writing.
 Although it is technically possible to imitate it by writing a list such as 母、父、と私 ("mum, dad, and me"), this is not considered natural.
 In Japanese, list items are typically connected either with the particle と ("and") throughout or separated simply by commas, as in 母と父と私 or 母、父、私.

 Spanish

 The serial comma is proscribed in Spanish.
 The Royal Spanish Academy explains that, in general, use of the comma is incompatible with the conjunctions y (and), e (and), ni (nor), o (or), and u (or) when they separate elements in the same series or syntactically equivalent members within a statement.

+A few exceptions are warranted: a) before the last element of a list of complex elements separated with a semicolon: A; B; C, and D; b) when the last member is linked with the whole previous clause and not the previous coordinated element — and thus there is an and after another and; c) when the last member of a sentence is semantically heterogeneous from the previous ones and thus indicates a conclusion or consequence — with a similar meaning to so; d) it can also be used — but is not mandatory — when two coordinated clauses are very long and especially when they have different subjects; e) when it equals the conjunction but; f) after the closure of an interpolated clause; g) when, rather than being part of a list, it actually introduces an interpolated clause explaining the previous element; h) it can either be repeated or not used when the conjunction and is repeated in a long list, creating a polysyndeton: A[,] and B[,] and C[,] and D....